 Consult a counselor to help you figure out why you are never satisfied.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 People do an amazing job of talking themselves out of their own happiness.
 It seems like that as soon as we attain the things that we yearn for, our gaze shifts to the next thing on the horizon.

 This constant pursuit of new things, new experiences, new circumstances is an endless treadmill that wears us down until we no longer find the happiness and joy that these things once gave us.

 And it doesn’t help that life is difficult.
 There’s always some terrible thing going on in the world to remind us that we should be more appreciative, doing more, seeking more, trying to find something better in all of this.

 Instead, we need to understand why we aren’t satisfied and work to correct that issue.